About Dental Assisting

 About

 A diploma or certificate from Gwinnett Tech prepares you to enter the growing field of healthcare.
-The U.S. Bureau of Labor Statistics (BLS) predicts an 18% job growth for dental assistants from 2014 – 2024.
-This program trains students to care for patients in dental offices, preparing them for dental treatments.
+The U.S. Bureau of Labor Statistics (BLS) predicts an 6% job growth for dental assistants from 2024 – 2034.
 Students gain hands on training including: instruction in dental assisting with chair-side and laboratory procedures, adjunctive patient care, dental office management, infection control and patient education.

 This program is offered at Gwinnett Tech’s Lawrenceville campus.